-The Company has employment or consulting agreements with each of its NEOs.
+The Company has either employment or consulting agreements with each of its NEOs.
 The agreements specify the terms and conditions of employment or services, the duties and responsibilities of the executive during this term, the compensation and benefits to be provided by the Company in exchange for the NEO's services, the compensation and benefits to be provided by the Company in the event of a termination of employment not preceded by a change of control of the Company and the compensation and benefits to be provided by the Company, if any, in the event of a change of control of the Company.

 In addition to base salary, executive officers are provided with annual performance-based cash incentives.
-Each of the NEO's annual performance-based cash incentives for the 2023 year was determined by analyzing the key elements of their individual performance within their respective areas of responsibility vis a vis the significant achievements of the Company for the year, which included: the announcement of an updated Mineral Resource Estimate for the Marimaca Oxide Deposit ("MOD"); completion of its second independent ESG performance assessment via the Digbee ESG reporting framework, where the Company was granted an overall BBB score; closing of a C\$20 million equity investment by Mitsubishi Corporation by way of non-brokered private placement; the commencement of the Definitive Feasibility Study for the development of the MOD, following the appointment of Ausenco as the lead engineering firm; and continuing preparation of the Company's permitting application.
+Each of the NEO's annual performance-based cash incentives for the 2024 year was determined by analysing the key elements of their individual performance within their respective areas of responsibility vis a vis the significant achievements of the Company for the year, which included: announcement of the Company's 2024 regional exploration strategy; completion of its third independent ESG performance assessment via the Digbee ESG reporting framework, where the Company was granted an overall A score; raising of gross proceeds of C\$4 million pursuant to an at-the-market equity program; closing of a C\$25.8 million equity investment by Assore International Holdings by way of a non-brokered private placement; execution of certain binding option agreements with Sociedad Contractual Minera Elenita and with Sociedad Legal Minera Juanita Uno del Mineral El Desesperado and Sociedad Legal Minera Madrugador Uno del Mineral de Sierra Valenzuela for the acquisition of mining tenements; commencement of a process to dual list on the Australian Securities Exchange, as part of its growth strategy; and the discovery of the northern extension of the Pampa Medina deposit, located approximately 26km from the Marimaca Oxide Deposit.